 Caffeine: Is it dehydrating or not?

-Water is probably your best bet to stay hydrated.
-It's calorie-free, caffeine-free, inexpensive and readily available.
+Overall, water is probably your best bet to stay hydrated.
+It's calorie-free, caffeine-free, inexpensive and easily available.